WorldHealthOrganization/mnf-sdg-stunting-overweight/README.md

   - R functions needed for various modeling stages **(“Programs_Feb_2020.R” and “Programs_Cleaning_SE.R”)**
   - Programs for analyzing the data **(“Overweight_analy.R” and “Stunting_analy.R”)**
   - Programs for plotting the estimates **(“Plotting_estimates.R”)**

+## Set-up
+The programs should be run in the following order:
+1. Run the imputation code in folder 2
+2. Run programs 1-4 in folder 3
+   Programs 3-4 in folder 3 require the covariate data.
+3. Run analysis programs in folder 4 (Overweight_analy.R and Stunting_analy.R) c
+All of the outputs are written to the ```“1- Sample Input Data/Analysis files/”``` folder